 It won’t have any effect on you, probably.

 The practical effects of the change will affect only a very small number of people who are seriously injured as a result of multiple negligent actors.
 For those people and the lawyers who rep them, the change may be profound.
 The rest of the world will hardly notice a thing.

-Worried about what how to protect yourself from the new system if you're one of the unlucky few to be injured?
+Worried about how to protect yourself from the new system if you’re one of the unlucky few to be injured?
 In the auto accident scenario, the solution is easy enough: buy a ton of Uninsured/Underinsured Motorist Coverage.
-In other scenarios (like product liability, for example) not so much.
+In other scenarios (like product liability, for example), not so much.
 Consider the toxic toy scenario.
-If you buy a toy made in China that turns out to be toxic and it causes some terrible injury, the "fair share" of liability will be split evenly between the manufacturer and everyone else in the supply chain.
-So, some company in China (who manufactured it); everyone who supplied a defective component (maybe the company who sold the toxic paint); an importer; a distributor; a retailer; and perhaps others will be liable for the harm.
+If you buy a toy made in China that turns out to be toxic and it causes some terrible injury, the “fair share” of liability will be split evenly between the manufacturer and everyone else in the supply chain.
+So, some company in China (that manufactured it); everyone who supplied a defective component (maybe the company that sold the toxic paint); an importer; a distributor; a retailer; and perhaps others will be liable for the harm.
 Under the old system, if you could find anyone in that chain who had insurance or assets, you could recover the full amount of compensation.
 Under the new system, every defendant who can find someone in the chain with no assets will spread the liability around to diminish how much they have to pay.
-So, if the manufacturer, supplier, importer and distributor are broke (or fly by night operations or otherwise judgment proof) then the retailer will only have to pay 20% and you, the injured person, will have to eat the rest.
+So, if the manufacturer, supplier, importer, and distributor are broke (or are fly-by-night operations or are otherwise judgment proof), then the retailer will only have to pay 20% and you, the injured person, will have to eat the rest.

 You probably get that I’m no fan of Pennsylvania’s changes to the Joint and Several Liability law.